 Find a Lender near you: PPP Lenders

-Q. What are allowable uses of loan proceeds?
+Q. What are allowable uses of PPP loan proceeds?

 Q. How is the loan amount calculated for my small business?

-The loan size will be calculated in different ways, depending on your business situation.
-The maximum loan size available is $10 million.
+The loan size will be calculated based on 2.5x monthly average payroll.
+The maximum loan amount for first-draw PPP loans is $10 million.

 Q. What are the loan term, interest rate, and fees?

-The term for this loan is 2-years and there’s no pre-payment penalty.
+The term for this loan is 2-years, extendable to 5 years and there’s no pre-payment penalty.
 The interest rate is fixed at 1%.
 No collateral and no personal guarantee is required and loan payments will be deferred for 6 months (however; interest will continue to accrue over this period.)

 Q. How do I qualify for Loan Forgiveness with the Paycheck Protection Program Loan (PPP)?

-The loan amounts up to $10 million will be forgiven as long as:
+The PPP loan amounts will be forgiven as long as:

-The loan proceeds are used to cover payroll costs, and most mortgage interest, rent, and utility costs over the 8-week period after the loan is made; and employee and compensation levels are maintained.
+At 60% of the loan proceeds are used to cover payroll costs, and most mortgage interest, rent, and utility costs over the 8 to 24 week period after the loan is made; and employee and compensation levels are maintained.

 Q. Who is eligible for the Paycheck Protection Program Loan (PPP)?